Should you perform weights or cardio as an exercise modality?

 Alternatively feel free to reach out directly to me! – email@example.com

-Now that we have a backstory behind the benefits, the question remains which is for you?
+Now that we have a backstory behind the benefits, the question remains weights or cardio?

 First and foremost, have a clear understanding of your goal.
 This will dictate how much of each you will perform.

-The truth is you require both for healthy living.
+The truth is when it comes to weights or cardio you require both for healthy living.
 Your goal might be more specific than that though, perhaps you wish to participate in a body building competition – here I would implore you to utilise both, but heavily focus on the strengthening / weighted aspects of training.
 Marathon runner?
 Again utilise both methods but shift your attention towards the cardiovascular components of training.

 Life requires balance.